grafi-tt/sayhisort/README.md

 The implementation is **purely swap-based**.
 It means **no item is constructed** at runtime.
 Items neither default-constructible nor move-constructible are allowed, as long as they are swappable.
 Despite the absence of any static buffer, it shows **state-of-the-art performance**.

-Substantial effort is made for portability and security. **No floating point number** is used, and the code is carefully written and tested to avoid overflow in any integer-like type.
-The code has meticulous comments that clarify mathematical invariants.
+Substantial effort is made for portability and security. **No floating point number** is used, and the code is carefully written and tested to avoid overflow in any integer-like index type.
+The code has meticulous comments to clarify mathematical invariants.

 Its name derives from GrailSort, in honor of its auhor [Andrey Astrelin](https://superliminal.com/andrey/biography.html) rest in peace.
 Pronunciation of “say hi” sounds like the Japanese word 「聖杯（せいはい）」, which means grail.